 How about prunes?
 Believe it or not, I did dice up several prunes and stuffed them in a bottle.
 It was delicious – something like a plum champagne.
 Plus it'll give you bragging rights with your kombucha drinking friends because no one else has tried it.
 Orange juice is pretty good, too.
 Tart cherry juice packs a punch, and is loaded with anti-oxidants.
 I like to combine sweet cherry juice with frozen tart cherries in a larger mouth jar.
 I've also combined frozen tart cherries with liquid vanilla stevia to make a cherry vanilla flavor that was pretty good.
 Similarly, I've combined apple cider with a few drops of toffee liquid stevia to make a toffee apple flavor.
 Fresh pineapple with coconut water and a dab of coconut extract is another version of the pina colada flavor that has less chunks and more fizz.
 I haven't worked up the courage to try algae yet…

-Any more questions or flavoring ideas?
-I’ll do my best to answer if I can, just drop me a note.
+Any more kombucha questions or flavoring ideas?
+I'll do my best to answer if I can, just drop me a note.
 You may also want to check out the posts below.

 Healthy Homebrew – Kombucha – How to brew kombucha